byzer-org/byzer-doc/byzer-lang/en-us/grammar/et_statement.md

-The first line of code means: load the data located in the `/tmp/train` directory, the data format is JSON, and name this table `trainData`, The second line of code means: provide `trainData` as the dataset, use the algorithm RandomForest, save the model under `/tmp/rf`, and the training parameters are those `fitParam.
-0.*` specified.
+The first line of code means to load the data located in the `/tmp/train` directory, the data format is JSON, and will name this table as `trainData`, The second line of code means to use  `trainData` as the dataset, RandomForest as the algorithm, and save the model under `/tmp/rf`, and the training parameters are those specified with `fitParam.
+0.*`.

-Among them, `fitParam.0` represents the first group of parameters, users can set N groups incrementally, Byzer-lang will automatically run multiple groups, and finally return the result list.
+Among them, `fitParam.0` represents the first group of parameters, users can add more groups of parameters, Byzer-lang will automatically run these groups, and return the result list.

 ### Run